 2. Slump Buster with Cone

 The Slumpbuster is one of the few new streamer patterns that are much more than a Wooly Bugger variant.
 To create a fish attracting jigging motion in the water and its matuka-style fur strip wing seductively breathes without fouling, the front end of this fly is heavily weighted.

 The Slump Buster is an excellent choice if you're looking to cast upstream and let it drift slowly towards you or do some jigging with it.
 In shallow water, use a floating line and strip it with short jabs.
 The head of this fly rises as it is stripped and goes between strips.

-Slump Busters are meant to be fished on fast-moving rivers when fish feed near the surface, but when salmon appear in deeper areas, this bug could serve as an indicator fly for nymphs or bottom bugs too.
+Slump Busters are meant to be fished on fast-moving rivers when fish feed near the surface, but when salmon and trout appear in deeper areas, this bug could serve as an indicator fly for nymphs or bottom bugs too.
 Slumpbusters work best at depths where you need a stiff leader to get them down just a few feet from your weight upfront.

 If you're having difficulty landing a fish, try switching to a Slump Buster and casting, retrieving, and hanging on.
 It has the ability to move erratically through the water that excites fish.